The University of Akron is one of seven CRNA schools in Ohio.

 August 1st.
 Once accepted, you may begin taking core classes and will be eligible to interview for the graduate anesthesia program in October.
 Students admitted into the graduate anesthesia program will begin anesthesia course work in June of the following year.
 Interviews are held on a Friday and Saturday in early October.

 Entire Program Cost of CRNA School at University of Akron Ohio.

 Please note that tuition is calculated at the 2014 rate.
 Tuition at most schools increases each academic year.
 Over the duration of the program, expect to pay a tuition that is 5% to 15% higher than what is shown here.
 (As of 2017 – the tuition for 2014 is still the only tuition prices available.)

 Grand Total: $24,818.24

 *This estimate is provided by all-crna-schools.com and represents the average cost of textbooks and application fee.

-This total only includes 40 credits.
+This total only includes 42 credits and does not include the 20 Graduate core courses that need to be completed prior the anesthesia courses.
 Please see the tuition link to determine what your additional cost will be.